More than a building

 - seven full-size dance studios with sprung floors and high specification sound equipment (with two studios capable of being divided into two smaller, soundproofed spaces),

-- a performance theatre (seating 188) with full lighting rig and sound desk to be used for both RAD and community partner performances,
+- a studio theatre (seating 193) with full lighting rig and sound desk to be used for both RAD and community partner performances,

-- a library and publicly accessible archive that will house and display many original costume and dance artefacts, as well as the RAD’s large heritage collection of notated ballets,
+- a library and publicly accessible archive that houses and displays many original costume and dance artefacts, as well as the RAD’s large heritage collection of notated ballets,

 - a space to host guest lectures and speakers, creating a new facility for the dance research and dance education community,

 - meeting spaces available for use by community partners,

 - a new shop and large café for members, visitors and the community to enjoy, and

 - a large welcoming reception space that will be used to host exhibitions and pop-up events by local and national artists, schools, youth and community groups.